adityavinodh/blog/content/blog/linux-intro.md

 full control of what runs on their system at all times, and any component can be removed and installed at any point of time.
-This causes computers to run tasks and perform much better on Linux rather on somthing like Windows.
+This causes computers to run tasks and perform much better on Linux rather on something like Windows.

 I can personally vouch for this as I have a new Dell XPS 13 with an Intel i7, which initially had Windows 10 Home pre-installed.
-Although there is not much of a performance difference between the Home and Pro versions, I should have been recieving excellent performance for the hardware I had.
+Although there is not much of a performance difference between the Home and Pro versions, I should have been receiving excellent performance for the hardware I had.
 But, I often experienced sluggishness, animations losing frames, and the laptop often overheating.
 Once I jumped on to a linux distro (Ubuntu), I immediately experienced extremely snappy responses,